anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

 Reference Model Requirements
 ----------------------------

-The tables below contain the requirements from the Reference Model to cover the Basic and High-Performance profiles.
+The tables below contain the requirements from the Reference Model :cite:p:`refmodel` to cover the Basic and High-Performance profiles.

 To ensure alignment with the infrastructure profile catalogue, the